See our privacy policy to find out how AIGI handles your personal information.

 Project Officer (Research and Resources)

-Ella Syme was born and raised on Arrernte country and currently resides in Naarm (Melbourne).
+Ella Syme was born and raised on Arrernte country and currently resides on Ngunnawal and Ngambri Country

 Ella holds a Bachelor of Arts from the University of Melbourne, where she completed a double major in Anthropology and History (honours).
 Throughout her university studies, Ella was particularly drawn to research on Indigenous histories, cultural heritage studies and issues of social justice, gender and race.